stefanjay/kafka-kraft-on-k8s/README.md

   ## Changelog
 v0.5a
-- due to a unfixed bug, backported to kafka v3.3.2
+- due to an unfixed bug, backported to kafka v3.3.2

 v0.5
 - added kafka-connect